HriddhiKulkarni/Elevator-Interface/README.md

 * The user reaches the destination floor and steps out after the elevator door opens

 ### My design:
-### Case-1:
-* The user selects the up-arrow option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’ and have selected the option to go to upper floor”
+* The user selects the option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’”
-* For any assistance, select the Disability option
-* The elevator door opens after it arrives at the current floor
-* User enters the lift
-* User has four options:
-  * Select destination floor on the touch screen panel
-  * Enter destination floor on the touch screen panel
-  * Select destination floor on the button panel
-  * In case of assistance or emergency, us the assistance option or emergency options on touch screen or button panel
-### Case-2:
-* User selects the down-arrow option on touch panel from outside the elevator and audio plays command “You’re currently on floor ‘number’ and have selected the option to go to lower floor”
 * For any assistance, select the Disability option
 * The elevator door opens after it arrives at the current floor
 * User enters the lift
 * User has four options:
   * Select destination floor on the touch screen panel
   * Enter destination floor on the touch screen panel
   * Select destination floor on the button panel
   * In case of assistance or emergency, us the assistance option or emergency options on touch screen or button panel